 How Coastal Moisture Creates Ideal Mosquito Breeding Conditions in April

-April is when mosquito problems begin building along the coast, even if they are not fully noticeable yet.
+April is when mosquito problems start building along the coast, even if they're not fully noticeable yet.
 In North Myrtle Beach, as well as nearby areas like Little River and Cherry Grove, spring moisture creates the perfect environment for mosquitoes to reproduce quickly.

 By the time mosquitoes become a daily nuisance, breeding has already been happening for weeks.
 Understanding how coastal moisture drives this process can help you take early action and reduce mosquito pressure before peak season.